 Steeped in Flow

-In 2017, the PolyU School of Design, Indiana University, and the University of Bristol partnered up to Further Connect Sustainable Interaction Design and Sustainabile Digital Infrastructure Design, published in the 2017 ACM workshop, Computing Within Limits.
+In 2017, I published a paper with Dr. Eli Blevis as part of a partnership between the PolyU School of Design, Indiana University, and the University of Bristol.
+Further Connect Sustainable Interaction Design and Sustainabile Digital Infrastructure Design was also published in the 2017 ACM workshop, Computing Within Limits.

 My Role